Fraud Blocker Philanthropic Activities in Africa

 Mechanism

-The Wild Source Foundation leverages the on the ground partners and connections of The Wild Source safari operation to identify needs directly from the communities where our safaris operate and collaborate to create opportunities for community empowerment and conservation of wildlife.
+The Wild Source Foundation leverages on-the-ground partners and connections of The Wild Source safari operation to identify needs directly from the communities where our safaris operate, and collaborate to create opportunities for community empowerment and conservation of wildlife.

 Area of Need #1: Wildlife Research & Conservation